avh4/elm-format/README.md

  - It makes code **easier to read**, because there are no longer distracting minor stylistic differences between different code bases.
 As such, your brain can map more efficiently from source to mental model.
  - It makes code **easier to maintain**, because you can no longer have diffs related only to formatting; every diff necessarily involves a material change.
  - It **saves your team time** debating how to format things, because there is a standard tool that formats everything the same way.
+ - It **saves you time** because you don't have to nitpick over formatting details of your code.

 ## Usage